In this video, we'll look at how to apply a table style to a table.

 You'll see a large number of pre-built styles organized in several categories.

-Notice, as I hover the cursor over a style thumbnail, Excel builds a preview of that style applied to the table in the background.
+Notice, when I hover the cursor over a style thumbnail, Excel builds a preview of that style applied to the table in the background.

 Table styles are grouped in three categories: light, medium, and dark.
 When you find a style you like, just click to apply the style to the table.